 Besides flying, what does a bee, wasp, butterfly, and bird all have in common?
 All four are pollinators!
 Pollinators help create and maintain ecosystems that benefit almost every animal on the planet.
 Without pollinators, the fruit at Kimmel would never exist.
 Since pollinators play such an important role in the environment, especially here at the orchard, it makes perfect sense to dedicate the orchard's playground to them.
 Kimmel's Pollinator Playground is finally open for the season!
 Beyond fun and physical activity, our playground provides many other benefits for children.

-Another unique component of the playground are the Happy Orchard characters found on the equipment.
+Another unique component of the playground is the Happy Orchard characters found on the equipment.
 These characters promote learning and the importance of pollinators.
 Point these critters out to kids and follow up later with pollinator lessons.
 UNL Extension has many resources that include these characters such as coloring pages, the Happy Orchard App, and a few books!
-These books can even be found for sale in our Apple Barn Market.
+These books can even be found for sale in our Apple Barn.

 Alyssa Rosenbaum - Education and Food Safety Intern